In this guide, you will find step-by-step instructions (with pictures and video clips) on how to change engine oil using an oil extraction pump.

 Two of the most used oil extractor are the vacuum type and electric oil extractors.
 Both these methods are great for alternatives if you are looking to use for DIY oil changes.

 If you change the oil regularly using an oil extraction pump is acceptable.
 Note that the benefit of removing the drain plug and draining the oil is that you get out almost all of the old oil.
 When using an oil extraction pump a little bit of old oil will remain.
 If there are any small amounts of metal debris or particular matter in the old oil, it shouldn't be a problem as the oil filter will trap them.
 Make sure to replace the oil filter even if you extract the oil.

 If you have an engine that thus engines sludge, it is better to drain the oil than extract it.
 Don't neglect your car.
 Change your oil at the recommended intervals, and you shouldn't have this problem.

-Using an oil extractor is a great way to change the engine oil as long as you car has a dipstick and allows you to insert the tube all the way to the oil pan.
-Note that even when you remove the drain bolt, there will alway still be a small amount of oil remain in the oil pan.
-If you are nervous about getting under the car or don't want to invest in a lot of tools to do basic car maintenance such as an oil change, this method will save you money, time and avoid headaches.
+Using an oil extractor is a great way to change the engine oil as long as your car has a dipstick.
+If your oil filter is mounted on top of the engine and you don't want to invest in a lot of tools to do basic car maintenance such as an oil change, this method will save you money, time and headaches.

 Make sure to recycle your old oil.
-All auto parts stores that sell oil including AutoZone, Advance Auto Parts, PepBoy even Walmart should collect old oil free of charge if they sell oil in the store.
+All auto parts stores that sell oil including AutoZone, Advance Auto Parts, PepBoy even Walmart collect old oil free of charge.